mozilla-services/heka-build/README.rst

     On Windows, install gcc with MinGW.
 (Make sure you add its bin subdirectory to your PATH.)

-If you already have a recent Go tip (from at least Nov 12th), you may specify it using the environment variable GOBIN, and this step will be skipped.
+If you already have a recent Go tip (from at least Nov 12th), you will need to create an alias to it at ``bin/go`` to have the Makefile skip building a local copy.

 Installing
 ==========